Pelham's Hatching Hope thrift store has 'something for everybody' - Shelby County Reporter

 “We are small but mighty,” said Jessica Trahan, one of Hatching Hope’s team members.

 Hatching Hope itself is a disaster relief and humanitarian aid organization that provides supplies and aid to people who have been displaced from their home due to, say, a fire or other disaster.
-The organization was established five years ago and ever since has worked to provide aid and a huge following in the community.
+The organization was established five years ago by Keli Wright and her son, Ashton Wright, after they lost their home in a fire.
+Ever since, Hatching Hope has worked to provide aid and support to all those in need.

 The store, which just celebrated its one-year anniversary, has garnered a huge following to the community with its wide variety of products available.

 “Most of the things here are donated and the proceeds go to our work,” said Trahan.

-Trahan said they have “something for everybody”.
+Jessica said they have “something for everybody”.
 There are hand-poured candles, new boutique clothing, furniture, antique sailboat models and even appliances like refrigerators and stoves that are donated by HD Supply.

 “We have a really great partnership with HD Supply,” Trahan said.
 “They donate all of our scratched or dented appliances and other things to us.
-All of the appliances are like new; they just have some minor cosmetic damage.”
+All of the appliances are like new they just have some minor cosmetic damage.”

 “We have such a wide clientele,” Trahan continued.
 “We have people that come in for different things like the boutique stuff or just the candles or people digging to find that rare antique find.
 We even have people that come in just to say hi to us, we’ve formed a lot of connections with people and that’s honestly how we keep people coming back.
 We want to make connections with people so they keep wanting to come back and bring their friends.”